TheOdinProject/curriculum/rails_programming/rails_sprinkles/turbo.md

 There will be times where you do not want Turbo Drive to control navigation and want a full page reset.

-You can disable Turbo Drive by adding `data-turbo="false` directly on your links or on the parent containing them.
+You can disable Turbo Drive by adding `data-turbo="false"` directly on your links or on the parent containing them.

 For instance: